Vitest

 allTestsRun = false

-This method runs every test based on the received specifications.
-The second argument, allTestsRun, is used by the coverage provider to determine if it needs to instrument coverage on every file in the root (this only matters if coverage is enabled and coverage.all is set to true).
+): Promise<TestRunResult>This method runs every test based on the received specifications.
+The second argument, allTestsRun, is used by the coverage provider to determine if it needs to include uncovered files in report.

 WARNING